Zac-Arby/CISC101-Group103-PaperSummarizer/README.md

 - Missing or short sections will be flagged in the checks & warnings list.

 ## Authors
-Group 3 – Zac Arbuthnot and teammates
+Group 3 – Zac Arbuthnot